udaykiran009/oneCCL/doc/rst/source/env_variables.rst

 **Arguments**

 .. list-table::
+   :widths: 25 50
    :header-rows: 1
    :align: left

    * - <value>
      - Description
    * - ``N``
-     - Number of worker threads for CCL rank.
+     - Number of worker threads for oneCCL rank.
 1 if not specified.

 **Description**